WorldHealthOrganization/smart-core/README.md

 ### Local Build

-The HL7 IG Publisher is committed to this repository to make building as easy as possible.
+The HL7 IG Publisher can be downloaded locally to make building as easy as possible.
 To build locally, download the publisher tooling locally using the _updatePublisher script:

     _updatePublisher